jbengtsson/scsi_obsolete/README.txt

 scsi

-Self-Consistent Symplectic Integrator for charged particle beam dynamics, based on TPSA (Truncated Power Series Algebra), aka PTC (Polymorphic Tracking Code); originated 1994.
+Self-Consistent Symplectic Integrator for charged particle beam dynamics, based on TPSA (Truncated Power Series Algebra), aka PTC (Polymorphic Tracking Code), originated 1994; by implementing a transparent polymorphic number object with reference counting for FP/TPSA in C++.

 Author: Johan Bengtsson

-The Lex/Yacc based lattice parser is based on glps by Lingyan Yang.
+The Lex/Yacc based lattice parser is an adaptation of glps implemented by Lingyan Yang.

 The Python API was prototyped by James Rowland, DIAMOND, 2004.

+The symplectic integrator for RADIA kick maps was implemented by Laurent Nadolski, SOLEIL, 2002.

+The symplectic integrator for realistic modeling of magnetic lattices for circular particle accelerators was initially implemented in Pascal, by the author, with care taken for the software architecture and resulting records/modules ("objects") to reflect the structure of the mathematical objects of the underlying model.
+The library/code was machine translated to C (with p2c) by Michael Boege, SLS, 1998.

 Requirements:

    GNU autoconf and automake environments.
    GNU C/C++ and FORTRAN-95 compilers: gcc and gfortran.
    GNU Scientific Library GSL.

 To install: